nielslange/smntcs-adobe-typekit-fonts/README.md

 ### 1.5 (2019.05.12)

-- Tested up to WP 5.2
+- Test up to WordPress 5.2

 ### 1.4 (2019.04.05)